Open-source language-learning

 Language Status and Community

-ייִדישYiddish Historically the language of Ashkenazi Jews, now primarily spoken and preserved as an everyday language in Haredi communities worldwide.
+Historically the language of Ashkenazi Jews, it was decimated by the Holocaust but remains the primary everyday language in many growing Hasidic communities worldwide.

 Features